 Man injured, 3 arrested after Campbell River hammer attack

-The Campbell River RCMP detachment.
-(CTV News)
+The Campbell River RCMP detachment is shown: (CTV News)

 CAMPBELL RIVER -- Three people have been arrested and one remains at large following an investigation into an attack with a hammer in Campbell River on Monday.